AlanaHernandez/portfolio/README.md

      --port 8080
    ```

-   Alternatively, use the Cloud Run web console:
+**Option 3: Using Cloud Run web console**
    - Go to [Cloud Run Console](https://console.cloud.google.com/run)
    - Click "Create Service"
-   - Select "Deploy one revision from an existing container image"
+   - Select "Deploy one revision from a source repository" or "Deploy one revision from an existing container image"
-   - Enter your container image URL
+   - Follow the prompts to deploy
    - Set port to 8080
    - Click "Create"